How old do I need to be to volunteer?

 How long does the application process take?

-Up to eight weeks, depending on your timeliness with submitting your two reference forms, completing your tuberculosis screening and attending your assigned training date.
+Up to 10 weeks, depending on your timeliness with submitting your two reference forms, completing your tuberculosis screening and attending your assigned training date.

 When will I hear from Volunteer Services about my application?

 Once Volunteer Services has received your two reference forms, you will be contacted to schedule an interview.

 How many references do I need to provide?